KL4805/DLG_COMP5212/README.md

     - It is interesting to test DLG on that more realistic scenario.
 - The code only provides implementation of LeNet and ResNet.
     - It is interesting to see how model architecture affects the attack.
 For example, do more parameters make it easier to attack, or harder?
+- Evaluations are limited.
+Only visualization is carried out.
+    - Objective metrics should be involved, such as the MSE, the PSNR (peak signal-to-noise ratio).